Multimedia

 COM 217 - Communication Practicum in Print Media

-Practical experience working on the campus newspaper, the Beacon, or the college yearbook, the Cornerstone.
+(1 credit) Practical experience working on the campus newspaper, the Beacon, or the college yearbook, the Cornerstone.
 Prerequisite: students must be accepted for membership on one of these publications before signing up for the practicum.
-(1 credit)
+Note: Graded on a pass/no pass basis.
+Course may be repeated.

 Choose ten credits